 The benefits of the pacifier go beyond suckling substitution.
-Several medical studies have suggested that giving your baby a pacifier while he sleeps can lower the risk of Sudden Infant Death Syndrome (SIDS).
-The pacifier can also prevent Baby from developing a tough-to-crack thumb sucking habit, because when he outgrows his pacifier, you can just throw it away.
-It’s a little bit harder to give him a time-out from using part of his hand.
-Pacifiers can also be helpful for soothing babies in stressful situations, like when he&;s getting vaccines or other procedures.
+Several medical studies have suggested that giving your baby a pacifier while they sleep can lower the risk of Sudden Infant Death Syndrome (SIDS).
+The pacifier can also prevent Baby from developing a tough-to-crack thumb sucking habit, because when they outgrow their pacifier, you can just throw it away.
+It’s a little bit harder to give them a time-out from using part of their hand.
+Pacifiers can also be helpful for soothing babies in stressful situations, like when they&;s getting vaccines or other procedures.
 They can also be a good tool for adjusting inner ear pressure when flying as the altitude changes.

 What are the dangers of pacifier use?

 Pacifiers present relatively few risks to babies.
 Some research has pointed to a link between pacifier use and middle ear infections, but since these infections rarely affect younger babies, a simple measure of defense is curtailing Baby’s pacifier use by their half-birthday.
 Pacifiers may also affect Baby’s oral health (especially prolonged use), and cause misalignment of their teeth and jaw.
 And contrary to some old beliefs, it is a bad idea to dip a pacifier in sugar water, particularly once Baby has teeth, as this could lead to tooth decay.
 Your doctor may suggest allowing Baby to get the hang of breastfeeding before trying a pacifier, since sucking on a pacifier is a slightly different physical action than suckling on a breast.
 In order for the placebo to work, Baby will have to feel familiar with the real thing.